KeTo10/SmishGrade/datasets/README.md

     > Victor Le Pochat, Tom Van Goethem, Samaneh Tajalizadehkhoob, Maciej Korczyński, and Wouter Joosen.
 2019.
 "Tranco: A Research-Oriented Top Sites Ranking Hardened Against Manipulation," Proceedings of the 26th Annual Network and Distributed System Security Symposium (NDSS 2019). https://doi.org/10.14722/ndss.2019.23386

 ---
 **Disclaimer:** The files in this directory contain live malicious URLs.
 Exercise caution when handling them.
-Do not these links without a sandbox.
+Do not use these links without a sandbox.